Editorial note: This is an update of a post that originally ran in April, 2019.

 That’s the theory, anyway, but it’s a really bad idea.
 Customers—and internal stakeholders—want to feel that you’re being honest and transparent, and that they can trust you to detect and acknowledge incidents that could impact them.
 Hiding incidents—even minor ones—can destroy that trust.

-“One of the things I like at New Relic,” Long adds, “is that we’re proactive about communicating, both internally and to customers, which counteracts that myth of, ‘Oh no, you can’t tell anyone unless it’s a huge deal.’
+Be proactive about communicating, both internally and to customers.
 A lot of companies are paranoid about sharing any information unless they’re basically forced to, but that’s a mistake.
-Be transparent.”
+Be transparent.

 Myth #4: Only customer-impacting incidents matter

 A related myth is that only incidents that impact external customers are relevant.
 In fact, some organizations even define incidents solely as “customer-impacting disruptions.”
-But believing that myth will reduce your overall IM effectiveness.
-Again, the idea is that IM should be a learning experience—and that you should take proactive actions based on that learning.
+But believing that myth will reduce your overall incident response effectiveness.
+Again, the idea is that incident response should be a learning experience—and that you should take proactive actions based on that learning.

 “There’s a lot to learn from internal misses and internal-only incidents.
 They might even be some of your best learning experiences because it’s a chance to hone your response process and learn without pressure,” says xMatters’ Serediuk.
 “It’s hard to instill true organizational change when things are on fire.”